 Flicker-Free Default Timelapse settings with Time Radius set to 10 frames.

 Step 5: Noise reduction / Detail enhancement

-Next, I import all the /FF files into Topaz VEAI for noise reduction and detail enhancement.
-I usually use the Artemis Low/Blurry setting with no grain because it retains the most detail even though it does have a tendency to create some halo artifacting around high contrast edges (like mountain ranges against sky), but it does a great job with noise reduction.
-For shots in which detail isn’t that important you can use Artemis Strong Dehalo, which provides a much creamier result.
-I output to the same HD resolution because scaling up, even though it would generate a bit more detail, would be brutal at the next (motion interpolation) phase.
+Next, import all the /FF files into Topaz VEAI for noise reduction and detail enhancement.
+I usually use the Artemis Low/Blurry setting with no grain because it retains the most detail and it does a great job with noise reduction.
+I output to the same HD resolution because scaling up, even though it would generate a bit more detail, would be brutal at the next (motion interpolation) phase and we’ll scale the final edited video up to UHD at the very end of the process.
 Artemis uses both GPUs in my Mac Pro and this phase goes quite quickly.
-I Save these to an /Artemis folder.
+Save these to an /Artemis folder.

 Before and after Artemis noise reduction and detail enhancement in Topaz Video Enhance AI (click image for full size version)

 Import all of the /Artemis files into VEAI and use the Chronos/Fast function to smooth the cloud motion.
 I typically slow them down by expanding to 1.5-2.0x length and interpolate further by transcoding to 60fps.
 VEAI/Chronos provides a better result than either Premiere or Final Cut Pro can using their optical flow algorithms.
 This will use all available processors and takes anywhere from 30-60min per sequence on my 3.2 GHz 16-Core Xeon Mac Pro.
 Save these to a /Chronos folder.

 If any additional retiming causes optical flow errors I’ll use a frame-blended sequence for those bits and transition in and out of that during the portions that exhibit the errors, thereby eliminating them.